Kristinita/KristinitaPelican/content/Life-hacks/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 Tutorial, how you can quick to create detailed release and changelog for your Sublime Text package.

+<a name="audience"></a>
+# Audience

+Inexperienced developers of Sublime Text 3 packages.

 This article may be useful for any non-Sublime Text developers, which makes releases and changelog.

+<a name="relevance"></a>
+# Relevance

+This article is relevant for February 2018.
+In the future, the data in this article may be obsolete.

 <a name="motivation"></a>
 # Motivation